What’s a Flat-Fee Broker?

 A buyer’s agent is typically paid through a commission offered on a listing and not by the buyer.
 PROmetro Realty does not charge administrative fees to home buyers!

 The short answer is, “Yes”.
 While it is easier to utilize the same agent for both services, it is not required.
 It is helpful to work with one agent who understands your end goals.
 This way you and your agent can work together to achieve the best results.

 Questions on DIY

-According to the National Association of Realtors, 89% of home sellers were assisted by a real estate agent in 2019.
-Selling a home is not the same as selling a car, household items, etc. In a do-it-yourself culture, it is appealing to want to tackle this as another home project.
+According to the National Association of REALTORS®, 89% of home sellers were assisted by a real estate agent in 2020.
+Selling a home is not the same as selling a car, household items, etc. In a DIY culture, it is appealing to want to tackle this as another home project.
 At PROmetro, hiring an expert in real estate transactions means you don’t have to learn as you go while selling your largest asset.

-You could try, but you would be missing out on qualified buyers who are working with agents.
+No, you would be missing out on the majority of qualified buyers who are working with agents.
 Also, be careful about what kind of information you post online as you may not be able to delete it (like your asking price).
-A better approach is to advertise your home directly to agents and offer a commission.
+A better approach is to advertise your home directly to agents through the MLS.

 Zillow puts values on homes using an AVM or automated valuation model.
 Sometimes it is right on track and other times it is wildly inaccurate.
 Here is what Zillow says about it: “Zestimates are intended as a useful starting point to help you determine an independent and unbiased assessment of what your home might be worth in today’s market.
 Comparing your home to recently sold properties can also help you understand what your home is worth.
 Additionally, your real estate agent or appraiser will physically inspect the home and take into account special features, location and market conditions.”